 Christopher L. Garcia is a partner in the firm’s Securities Litigation and White Collar Defense and Investigations practices, where he focuses on defending companies and individuals in connection with regulatory and criminal investigations, conducting internal investigations, and litigating securities class actions in state and federal courts across the US.
 He also counsels boards of directors, executives, broker-dealers, and investment advisers on securities and corporate governance issues, and regulatory compliance, among other things.

-Prior to joining Weil, Mr. Garcia was Chief of the Securities and Commodities Fraud Task Force in the U.S. Attorney’s Office for the Southern District of New York.
+Prior to joining Weil, Mr. Garcia was Chief of the Securities and Commodities Fraud Task Force in the US Attorney’s Office for the Southern District of New York.
 In this role, he led a unit of more than 35 prosecutors, law enforcement agents, and staff in all aspects of securities fraud investigations, trials, appeals, and other litigations, including those The New York Times highlighted as underpinning “the government’s widespread crackdown on insider trading on Wall Street.”
-During his tenure, Mr. Garcia supervised the investigation and prosecution of more than 300 cases, including matters arising out of the 2008 financial crisis and in areas of corporate fraud (Refco, Doral Financial, Duane Reade, Vitesse), insider trading (cases relating to Galleon Group, expert networks, and hedge fund insider trading), and fraudulent investment schemes (criminal and civil forfeiture actions relating to the Bernard Madoff fraud).
+During his tenure, Mr. Garcia supervised the investigation and prosecution of more than 300 cases, including matters arising out of the 2008 financial crisis and in areas of corporate fraud, insider trading, fraudulent investment schemes, and FCPA.
 In addition, Mr. Garcia personally handled a high profile investigation of an entity responsible for structuring fraudulent tax shelters and helped negotiate a resolution of that matter that resulted in approximately $554 million in forfeiture and penalties.
-He also personally conducted nine federal jury trials and successfully litigated numerous appeals.
+He also personally conducted ten federal jury trials and successfully litigated numerous appeals.

 As a prosecutor, Mr. Garcia received numerous awards, including the DOJ’s Director’s Award for Superior Performance for having successfully convicted, after trial, Refco’s past president and former owner, Tone N. Grant.
 Mr. Garcia also received several awards for his work in helping forfeit more than approximately $8 billion dollars in connection with various cases.
 Since joining Weil, Mr. Garcia has likewise obtained a number of awards from legal and business publications.
-In 2013, he was featured as one of 12 “Rising Stars” nationwide by the Minority Corporate Counsel Association in Diversity & The Bar, selected by Law360 as one of five “Rising Stars” nationwide in the White Collar area, and recognized by New York Law Journal as one of 44 “Rising Stars” in New York.
+In 2013, he was recognized as a recommended lawyer in the Securities Litigation and White Collar areas by Legal 500 US, featured as one of 12 “Rising Stars” nationwide by the Minority Corporate Counsel Association in Diversity & The Bar, selected by Law360 as one of five “Rising Stars” nationwide in the White Collar area, and recognized by New York Law Journal as one of 44 “Rising Stars” in New York.
+Most recently, he was recognized by Ethisphere as one of seven “Up and Comers” nationwide in the publication’s “Attorneys Who Matter” list, which represents the “best and brightest in the legal field.”

 Mr. Garcia is a fixture in the academic and legal community.
 He is a regular speaker and writer on securities litigation, enforcement, and white collar topics, including cybersecurity, Social Media communications and related SEC disclosure issues, the Foreign Corrupt Practices Act and anti-corruption enforcement, and insider trading.
 He has been a featured speaker at events coordinated by Bloomberg/Bloomberg BusinessWeek, Practising Law Institute, the New York City Bar Association, the American Bar Association, FINRA, SIFMA, and governmental agencies like the Securities and Exchange Commission and the Department of Justice.
 He also has been featured in Bloomberg, Forbes, and Reuters, among other publications.